 How to Save Money on Student Loans

 Although a student loan will not offer a business tax break, there is still a way to save money on student loans.
 Student loan refinancing is a wise financial move in many circumstances.
-By refinancing, you may:

-- Combine multiple loans into one
+- Combining multiple loans into one

-- Reduce your monthly payment
+- Decreasing your monthly payment